elsatoskey/ElsaToskey/README.md

 ## Welcome! 🌊

-- I’m a fisheries research scientist focused on food web-based, data-driven solutions for conserving salmon and steelhead.
+I am an ecologist with a huge heart for rivers, insects, and conservation

-- 📫 How to reach me: elsa.toskey@noaa.gov
+I currently work as a fisheries research scientist focused on food web-based, data-driven solutions for conserving salmon and steelhead.

-- 🌱 Pronouns: they/them
+🌱 Pronouns: they/them

 <a href="mailto:elsa.toskey@noaa.gov"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height="25" alt="Email" /></a>&nbsp;